Your First PHP WebSocket Client

 29 April 2022

 This tutorial is designed to get you started with WebSocket in PHP and show you how to receive real-time market data.
+WebSockets provide a two-way, full-duplex communication channel that functions over an HTTP connection, unlike HTTP requests, which are unidirectional and stateless.
 We will use a simple editor and Composer package manager to make downloading the required packages simple.

 Setup the Environment